LillyTBui/semesterProject2/README.md

 ### Running

 Run HTML file from your editor.
+Make sure to also run the Strapi project locally.

 ## Contact